Hiring is Hard

 How to Encourage Community Contributions

-Ming and I started ParadeDB a year ago.
-ParadeDB is an open-source database project that adds BM25 full-text search and fast analytics support to Postgres.
-We witnessed Postgres users be frustrated by Elastic's limitations (denormalization, lack of JOINs, operational challenges) and set to offer a SQL-native alternative.
+ParadeDB is now almost two years old.
+In 2023, Ming and I started it as an open-source database that brings BM25 full-text search and fast analytics support to Postgres.
+We saw how often Postgres users ran into limitations when building with Elasticsearch: denormalization, lack of JOINs, operational headaches.
+Our goal was to create a PostgreSQL-native alternative.